esy-ocaml/ocamlrun/README.md

 # @esy-ocaml/ocamlrun

-This repository contains an npm package which wraps the bytecode VM portion of the OCaml toolchain as an npm package.
+This repository contains an npm package which wraps the bytecode VM portion of the OCaml toolchain + a set of dynamically loaded libs as an npm package.

 The idea is to be able to distribute bytecode compiled OCaml programs on npm and have them executed using this package.